-She now recognises that one of the biggest changes to her situation was when she finally accepted her diagnosis.
-She finally stopped fighting the ‘label’ and has dealt with it differently which has enabled her to be the person she now is today: happy, positive, looking forward to the future and helping others.
-Recently Hamsia went 11 whole months without a seizure and she hopes that one day she will be entirely seizure-free.
+Hamsia has worked in marketing since graduating and wants to continue to develop her career.
+Alongside this, she wants to help combat the ignorance surrounding the condition.
+As Hamsia says, “life doesn’t stop because you have seizures.
+Talking about it is OK, and hiding it makes the situation much worse”.
+She now recognises one of her biggest challenges was finally accepting her diagnosis.
+When she stopped fighting the ‘label’ it enabled her to be the person she is today: happy, positive, looking forward to the future and helping others.
+Hamsia went 11 whole months without a seizure and hopes that one day she will be entirely seizure-free.

 – September 2017